Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Basic concepts of SSE method

 \section{Basic concepts of SSE method}

-In this section, we will introduce some basic concepts of SSE method.
+In this section, we will introduce some basic concepts of the SSE method.

-For general models with $N$ spins, such as Heisenberg antiferromagnet and $JQ$ model, we use the standard basis for these models \be |\alpha\ra=|S_1^z,S_2^z,\cdots,S_N^z\ra \ee and write the Hamiltonians in terms of bond operators $H_b$, \be H=\sum_{b=1}^{N_b}H_b \ee where every index $b$ refers to one interaction term: for Heisenberg interactions, one bond only contains two spins and for multispin interactions, such as $Q$ terms in $JQ$ model, one $Q$ bond can contain more spins. $N_b$ is the number of bonds.
-In order to carry out the SSE simulations, we need divide every bond into $n_a$ operators: \be H_b=H_{1,b}+\sum_{i=2}^{n_a}H_{i,b} \ee where $H_{1,b}$ is diagonal part of bond operator and $H_{i,b} (i\geq 2)$ are off-diagonal bond operators.
-We will see that for Heisenberg interaction $n_a=2$ and for $Q_n$ interaction $n_a=2^n$ (For $Q_2$ interactions, $n_a=4$; $Q_3$ interactions, $n_a=8$).
-The definition of $JQ$ model is shown in Sec. \ref{sec:jq2model}.
+For general models with $N$ spins, such as the Heisenberg antiferromagnet and the $JQ$ model, we use the standard basis for these models \be |\alpha\ra=|S_1^z,S_2^z,\cdots,S_N^z\ra \ee and write the Hamiltonians in terms of bond operators $H_b$, \be H=-\sum_{b=1}^{N_b}H_b \ee where every index $b$ refers to one interaction term: for the Heisenberg interactions, one bond only contains two spins and for multispin interactions, such as $Q$ terms in the $JQ$ model, one $Q$ bond can contain more spins. $N_b$ is the number of bonds.
+In order to carry out the SSE simulations, we need divide every bond into $\mathbb{N}$ operators: \be H_b=H_{1,b}+\sum_{i=2}^{\mathbb{N}}H_{i,b} \ee where $H_{1,b}$ is the diagonal part of bond operator and $H_{i,b} (i\geq 2)$ are the off-diagonal bond operators.
+We will see that for the Heisenberg interaction $\mathbb{N}=2$ and for the $Q_n$ interaction $\mathbb{N}=2^n$ (the $Q_2$ interactions $\mathbb{N}=4$; the $Q_3$ interactions, $\mathbb{N}=8$).
+The definition of the $JQ$ model has been shown in Sec. \ref{sec:jq2model}.